-Thinking about creating an online store to sell to your business to business buyers?
+Thinking about creating an online store to sell to your B2B customers?
 Consider these seven e-commerce stats:

-2) On average, B2B researchers do 12 Google searches prior to engaging with a specific brand’s site.
+3) On average, business to business researchers do 12 Google searches prior to engaging with a specific brand’s site.

-3) The average order value was $491 for B2B respondents versus $147 for consumer-oriented eCommerce executives.
+4) The average order value was $491 for B2B respondents versus $147 for B2C eCommerce executives.

-4) 80% of companies implementing B2B eCommerce believe that their customer expectations have changed due to B2C practices.
+5) 80% of companies implementing B2B eCommerce marketing believe that their customer expectations have changed due to B2C practices.

-6) 57% of the buying process is done prior to engaging with the sales team.
-B2B sites should be sales tools assisting the buying process.
+7) 57% of the B2B buying process is done prior to engaging with the sales team.
+Business to business sites should be sales tools assisting the buying process.